PartySlayer/dockerWebserver/README.md

 The last thing to setup was the security group, which acts as a virtual firewall.
 ![sG](https://github.com/PartySlayer/dockerWebserver/assets/120326157/8d65a103-a2f7-485c-9166-fbe350623d4f)

-I made sure to filter inbound traffic.
+It would filter inbound traffic.
 ![sG1](https://github.com/PartySlayer/dockerWebserver/assets/120326157/7c2fcc77-848c-4f58-80bd-c1e25b25b10b)

 Finally I could start launching an EC2 istance.